 Does Medicare Cover Breast Cancer?

-While there are many different forms of cancer, breast cancer in women (and sometimes even for men) is one of the most common kinds.
-Three out of every 10 women who develop cancer each year will have breast cancer.
+While there are many different forms of cancer, breast cancer in women (and sometimes even in men) is one of the most common kinds.
+Three out of every ten women who develop cancer each year will have breast cancer.

 The good news in this fight is that both parts of Medicare cover it.
-Part A will deal with any hospital visits or long-term care pertaining to defeating this disease.
+Part A will deal with any hospital visits or long-term care about defeating this disease.
 Part B will be the aspect of Medicare that deals with treatment and visits to a doctor.

-Either way, breast cancer is covered under Medicare, which might include the long list of medicines used to combat it.
+Either way, breast cancer is covered under Medicare, including the long list of medicines used to combat it.